ewolff/microservices-primer/manuscript/chapter2.md

 To a certain degree the size of a Microservice depends on the
-infrastructure: When the infrastructure is very simple, it can support a multitude of Microservices and therefore also very small Microservices.
-In such a case the advantages of a Microservice architecture are accordingly larger.
+infrastructure: When the infrastructure is very simple, it can support a multitude of Microservices and therefore also very small Microservices are possible.
+In such a case the advantages of a Microservice-based architecture are accordingly larger.
 Already relatively simple measures can help to reduce the infrastructure expenditure: When there are templates for Microservices or other possibilities to create